TapToRandomize/TapToRandomize/BUILD.md

 cd TapToRandomize

-git submodule init

-git submodule update

-cd vendor/dqh3

-git submodule init

-git submodule update
+git submodule update --init --recursive

-cd ../../

-Yes, one of our submodules has a submodule, so we needed to init that too.
+This'll get all the submodules.
+There's a lot; this is mostly a repackaging project, after all.

 Now that all that's done... it's just make:

 make